 Child's name

 Date of birth

 Name of Parent / Carer

-Contact details (Home / Work) (mobile)
+Contact details (Home / Work) (mobile e)

-Alternate contact name (number)
+Alternate contact name(number)

 Condition

-nedication
+Known allergies Current medication

+For Seizure type:

-Buccal Midazolam, mg in: ml may be given by a trained individu ıal if
+Buccal Midazolam, mg in: ml may be given by a trained individual if

-orhas one seizure after a has either a seizure lasting longer thanother without recovery in between lasting longer thes) in HALF (1/2) an hour, (give at onset of 3 rd seizure nan FIVE (5) minutes
+(Name)has either a seizure lasting longer than FIVE (5) minutes orhas one seizure after another without recovery in between lasting longer than FIVE (5 minutes orhas THREE (3) seizures) in HALF (1/2) an hour, (give at onset of 3rd seizure)

-TEN (10) minutes a second the seizures do not stop aft zure stopping within TEN (10) minutes.
-If the seizur dose of Buccal Midazolammg inml may er TEN (10) minutes of the first / second dose CALL perator that you have someone who may be in \$ / may not be given.
-If AN AMBULANCE
+This should result in the seizure stopping within TEN (10) minutes.
+If the seizure does not stop within TEN (10) minutes a second dose of Buccal Midazolam \\\\mg in \\\\ml may / may not be given.
+If the seizures do not stop after TEN (10) minutes of the first / second dose CALL AN AMBULANCE ON 999 and inform the operator that you have someone who may be in Status Epilepticus